WHAT IS A “BLOWOUT” FRACTURE?

 - accompanying symptoms (double vision, pain, eye position)

-A “simple” fracture is one with minimal or no double vision and minimal or no loss of orbital volume (enophthalmos) upon resolution of acute swelling.
+A “simple” fracture is one with minimal or no double vision and minimal or no sunken in appearance (enophthalmos) once healed from injury.

 Most simple blowout fractures do not require surgical repair and do not cause lasting problems.

 Early treatment consists of:

 - ice to decrease swelling

 - decongestants to aid in the drainage of blood and fluid accumulating in the sinuses

 - avoidance of nose blowing to prevent pressure from pushing the sinus contents into the orbit

 - oral steroids in some cases to decrease swelling and scarring

 - oral antibiotics may be needed if sinus infection is present